 There aren’t easy answers for any of them.
 But it is essential to openly discuss suicide and its implications.
 That way, we can better understand why it occurs, who is at risk, and what we can do to prevent it.
 There are few among us who haven’t been touched in some way by a friend, loved one, or an acquaintance taking their own life.
-Suicide is the 10th leading cause of death in the US[iii].
+According to the American Foundation for Suicide Prevention, suicide is the 10th leading cause of death in the US[iii].
 Among people between the ages of 10 and 34, suicide is the second leading cause of death[iv].
 On average, 123 suicides occur daily[v].

 There is no single established cause of suicide.
 It is often a variety of factors.
 Feelings of hopelessness or despair caused by health or stress issues is most common[vi].
 Conditions like clinical depression, anxiety, or substance problems increase the risk[vii].
 Depression often goes untreated in those who have it, exacerbating an already problematic situation.

-The major warning signs to look out for are:
+The major warning signs to look out for, from the AFSP, are:

 - Talking about killing themselves, or death